elunna/recipes/entres/grilled steak with garlic-shallot puree and avocado.md

 sautéing instead of roasting: First mince the shallot and garlic.
 Heat a large skillet over medium-high heat.
 Add
-1 tablespoon cooking fat and swirl to coat the bottom of the pan.
+1 tbsp cooking fat and swirl to coat the bottom of the pan.
 Add the shatlof and cook unfif fransfucent (2 to
 3 minutes), then add the garlic and